UFC Fight Night: Holohan vs Smolka: Predictions & Analysis

 A few statistical edges stand out.
 Elkins throws significantly more leather — a 0.1 sig. strike per minute gap.
 Whiteford is far more active with takedowns, averaging 2.0 more per 15 minutes.
 Elkins has tighter striking defense, making opponents miss more often.

 The Pick: Darren Elkins over Robert Whiteford.
-The model gives Elkins a slight nod at 64% — this could easily go either way.
-Notably, the betting market has Elkins at 58% implied while our model sees 64% — a 5-point disagreement that could signal value.
+The model gives Elkins a slight nod at 56% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 McLellan